 To start, to discover Collonges la Rouge, you will have to park your car at the gates of the village because the heart of the Collonges is entirely pedestrian.

-- Two free car parks located at the bottom of the village towards Saillac.
+- Two free car parks are located at the bottom of the village towards Saillac.

 In addition, there are three places for people with reduced mobility: at the top of the village (near the old train station), opposite the Town Hall and next to the Wash.

-I advise you to take at least 2 hours to discover visiting Collonges-la-Rouge.
-Even better if you can stop there for lunch break and eat in one of its excellent restaurants.
+I recommend that you take at least two hours to discover Collonges-la-Rouge.
+You should also stop there for a lunch break and eat in one of its excellent restaurants.
 I’ll tell you about it later in this article.

 What to do in Collonges la Rouge

-Let time flow as you walk through the alleys of this beautiful red sandstone village, which owes its colour to the iron oxide present in the stones.
+Let time flow as you walk through the alleys of this beautiful red sandstone village, which owes its color to the iron oxide present in the stones.

-- Discover the 13th century oil mill, in a small alley, perpendicular to Rue Barrière.
-At the mill shop you can buy regional products, and relax sitting at the tables drinking one of the craft beers on offer.
+- Discover the thirteenth-century oil mill, in a small alley, perpendicular to Rue Barrière.
+At the mill shop, you can buy regional products, and relax sitting at the tables drinking one of the craft beers on offer.

-- Visit the Chapel of the Penitents of the 15th century: the former headquarters of the Brotherhood of Black Penitents charged with burying the dead.
+- Visit the Chapel of the Penitents of the fifteenth century: the former headquarters of the Brotherhood of Black Penitents charged with burying the dead.

 Events in Collonges la Rouge